Quintin Hughes, Ph.D.

 Cliff Fitzmorris serves as a lecturer in the School of Electrical and Computer Engineering where he has taught undergraduate courses and lead the senior capstone course for the past 9 years.
 He started his career as a test engineer working at AT&T and then a hardware engineer for the National Weather Service.

-Mr. Fitzmorris is currently working on his graduate research seeking to understand the role of full time non-tenure track faculty in engineering education.
+Dr. Fitzmorris completed his PhD with the Research Institute for STEM Education at the University of Oklahoma in 2018.
+His research seeks to understand the role of full time non-tenure track faculty in engineering education.